Developing a Tax Compliance Plan

 - Input for the annual tax compliance and enforcement plan, which may include: tax policy improvements, institutional strengthening, improved procedures, better use of IT, recruitment and training, networking and partnership with key stakeholders, and public awareness campaign.

-This highly participatory learning initiative will be delivered in English.
-Participants will be encouraged to share their experiences and country practices.
+The highly participatory learning initiative was delivered in English.
+Participants were encouraged to share their experiences and country practices.

-This workshop is designed for mid to senior level tax officials who have experience in compliance risk management, risk analysis, supervision, control or audit functions within revenue administrations.
+This workshop was designed for mid to senior level tax officials who have experience in compliance risk management, risk analysis, supervision, control or audit functions within revenue administrations.

-Applications should be submitted by October 27, 2017.
-Candidates will need to be approved by the CEF.
-The selected candidates will be informed within the week after the application deadline.
+Applications were submitted by October 27, 2017.
+Candidates has to be approved by the CEF.
+The selected candidates were informed within the week after the application deadline.

-No fee will be charged for officials working in the public sector.
+No fee was charged for officials working in the public sector.

-Travel and accommodation costs for up to two participants from Armenia, Bosnia and Herzegovina, Bulgaria, Croatia, Georgia, Macedonia, Moldova, Mongolia, Montenegro, Romania and Ukraine will be covered by the Dutch Ministry of Finance.
-Applications of additional self-funded candidates from the SEE region (and beyond) will be considered, as far as space permits.
-Meals and refreshments will be provided during the event.
+Travel and accommodation costs for up to two participants from Armenia, Bosnia and Herzegovina, Bulgaria, Croatia, Georgia, Macedonia, Moldova, Mongolia, Montenegro, Romania and Ukraine were covered by the Ministry of Finance of the Netherlands.
+Costs of the additional self-funded participants from the SEE region (and beyond) were covered by their sending or sponsoring institutions.
+Meals and refreshments were provided during the event.

 Suzan van der Linden - van der Woude, deputy director, Small and medium-sized enterprises segment, Tax and Customs Administration, Ministry of Finance of the Netherlands